octobercms/docs/3.x/cms/tailor/blueprints.md

 pagefinder: false
 ```

-You may restrict the page finder context to only allow locating the page as a single `item` (e.g. Blog Post) or a `list` of items (e.g. All Blog Posts).
+You may restrict the page finder context to only allow locating the page as a single `item` (e.g. Blog Post) or a `list` of items (e.g. All Blog Posts), or when set to `all` will display both.

 ```yaml
 pagefinder: item